jkozik/freeswitchsignalwire2025/README.md

 - Signalwire dialplan support.
 Freeswitch's dialing plan does not contain default support for Signalwire SIP trunking.
 In the [mod_signalwire](https://developer.signalwire.com/freeswitch/FreeSWITCH-Explained/Modules/mod_signalwire_19595544/#3-dialplan-sample) documentation, it shows an example dialing plan segment needed to link the Signalwire / Freeswitch connector into a Freeswitch installation
 - RTP Ports.
 My home network has multiple VoIP services.
 I want Freeswitch to use a very specific range of ports.
 This reflects in my firewall settings and the switch.conf.xml file.
 - IPv6.
 I don't trust my IPv6 setup at home.
 Thus I turned off Freeswitch's IPv6 profiles.
+- I copied the internal.xml sip_profile into the file/profile named ext-phones-5070.
+I wanted to be able to enable 4 digit dialing extensions on the Internet.
+The SIP clients need to use port 5070.
+Register an extension like x1005, use the default password, and use the domain freeswitch.xxxx.net:5070

 These simple tweaks that I do, I forget them.
 Then a year later I create a new Freeswitch environment and have to rediscover them.
 Thus I document here these changes.